+Melody Spatz said it can often be very difficult to keep up with all the requirements and deadlines associated with the guaranteed admissions agreements.
 "I think it is a good program but you have to be really well informed.
-We made flow charts with all of the deadlines on them. ...It is not an easy process.
+We made flow charts with all of the deadlines on them. ...
+It is not an easy process.
 There are a lot of things you have to keep up with," said Spatz.

-STILL, Northern Virginia Community College's enrollment numbers are up 15 percent from last year, when the total student population was approximately 67,000.
-Officials said there has been a surge particularly among younger students.
+Northern Virginia Community College's enrollment numbers are up 15 percent from last year, when the total student population was approximately 67,000.
+Officials said there has been a surge of applicants.

-Northern Virginia high schools collectively graduated the largest class of seniors in the history of the region this year, said Schuckman, president of the NVCC's Board of Trustees.
+Northern Virginia high schools collectively graduated the largest class of seniors in the history of Schuckman, president of the NVCC's Board of Trustees.
 Among Fairfax County Public School students, Northern Virginia Community College is the most popular destination, he said.